taraspos/gae-workshop/level1/README.md

-# Level 1 - Provision an webserver and ping it from GAE
+# Level 1 - Provision a webserver and ping it from GAE

 ## 1.0 - Configure Terraform

 > **Why [Terraform](https://www.terraform.io) ❓**

-> Because in the real world, no-one provisions the infrastructure by clicking in the WebConsole.
+> Because in the real world, no-one provisions their infrastructure by clicking in the Web Console.
 > Defining infrastructure as code is always a good practice and we love good practices.
-Also, it can be used as documentation later as well as reused.
+The definitions can also be reused and also serve as documentation.

-To start, we will neeed to generate credentials to be used with Terraform:
+To start, we need to generate credentials to be used with Terraform:

 - Open [Google Cloud Shell](https://console.cloud.google.com/appengine?cloudshell=true&_ga=2.219504537.-1092609672.1545216569)

-    - Change directory to the go-app/ created in the [Level 0](https://cloud.google.com/appengine/docs/standard/go111/building-app/) and export your project id as a variable
+    - Change directory to `go-app/` created in [Level 0](https://cloud.google.com/appengine/docs/standard/go111/building-app/) and export your project id as a variable
     `cd go-app/`
     `export PROJECT_ID=<YOUR PROJECT ID>`
     - Create service user for terraform:
      `gcloud iam service-accounts create terraform --display-name "Terraform admin account"`
     - Create `terraform.json` key
       `gcloud iam service-accounts keys create terraform.json --iam-account terraform@${PROJECT_ID}.iam.gserviceaccount.com`
-    - Grant owner permissions to a service account for the Project:
+    - Grant owner permissions to a service account for the project:
       `gcloud projects add-iam-policy-binding ${PROJECT_ID} --member serviceAccount:terraform@${PROJECT_ID}.iam.gserviceaccount.com --role roles/owner`

-    **Terraform is not installed in the Cloud Shell environment ([official installation guide](https://www.terraform.io/intro/getting-started/install.html)), consider using [Cloud Shell editor](https://cloud.google.com/shell/docs/features#code_editor) to edit `.tf`, `.go` and `.yaml` files (which is very similar to Visual Studio Code), or you can use console based text editors like `vim`, `emacs` or `nano`.**
+    **Terraform is not installed in the Cloud Shell environment ([official installation guide](https://www.terraform.io/intro/getting-started/install.html)), so consider using [Cloud Shell editor](https://cloud.google.com/shell/docs/features#code_editor) to edit `.tf`, `.go` and `.yaml` files (which is very similar to Visual Studio Code), or you can use console based text editors like `vim`, `emacs` or `nano`.**

     - Download and unzip terraform in Cloud Shell:
     `wget https://releases.hashicorp.com/terraform/0.11.11/terraform_0.11.11_linux_amd64.zip && unzip terraform_0.11.11_linux_amd64.zip`

-- Create `server.tf` file and put folliwing lines in there replacing placeholders within `<PATH TO YOUR JSON FILE>` and `<YOUR PROJECT ID>` with actual values
+- Create a `server.tf` file and put the following in there, replacing placeholders within `<PATH TO YOUR JSON FILE>` and `<YOUR PROJECT ID>` with actual values:
     ```hcl
     provider "google" {
         credentials = "${file("<PATH TO YOUR JSON FILE>")}"